Washington International Trade Association

-The Washington International Trade Association (WITA) is an organization that hosts forums for discussing issues of international trade in the United States.
+WITA - The International Trade Membership Association (WITA) is an organization that hosts forums for discussing issues of international trade in the United States.
 The meetings hosted by WITA have been used by members of Congress to discuss their goals on trade.
 Operating as a non-profit, non-partisan organization, WITA itself does not engage in political discussion or debate.

 History

 WITA was founded in 1982 as a way for those involved in international trade to network and communicate with each other.

 In 2004, the Washingtonian named WITA "One of Washington's Top 20 Networking Groups."
 By 2006 WITA had grown to include 1400 individual members and over 90 corporate sponsors and group members.
 As of 2021, WITA members exceed 4,000, with Members across the United States and around the world.
 WITA’s membership is a blend of federal officials, representatives of businesses and NGOs, academics, diplomats, consultants and lawyers, and others interested in international trade.

 WITA does not take positions on trade issues or lobby Congress or the executive branch on legislative, regulatory, or enforcement issues.
 WITA maintains its neutrality through a balanced, bipartisan board that represents the various segments of the trade community; and by ensuring that multiple views of an issue are represented.